 Generally, the deduction for your share of aggregate losses and deductions reported on Schedule K-1 is limited to the basis of your stock (determined with regard to distributions received during the tax year) and loans from you to the corporation.
 For details and exceptions, see section 1366(d).
-The basis of your stock is figured at year-end.
+The basis of your stock is generally figured at the end of the corporation's tax year.
 Any losses and deductions not allowed this year because of the basis limit can be carried forward indefinitely and deducted in a later year subject to the basis limit for that year.